hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 To do this, modify your `addPokemonToList` method to also set an `id` data-attribute on the Pokemon list item.
-Next, in `Pokemon.initialize`, add a listener that calls 'selectPokemonFromList' on a click on `this.$pokeList`.
+Next, in `Pokemon.initialize`, add a listener that calls `selectPokemonFromList` on a click on `this.$pokeList`.
 Delegate to `li.poke-list-item`.
-In the click handler, recover the `id`from `event.currentTarget`; look up the `Pokemon` in `this.pokemon` with the id.
+In the click handler, recover the `id` from `event.currentTarget`; look up the `Pokemon` in `this.pokemon` with the id.
 Finally, use `renderPokemonDetail` to display the Pokemon.